-Weather in Kailua-Kona is predictably perfect at around 78 degrees for Saturday’s activities, but you may want to bring layers of clothing for Sunday’s activities.
+Weather in Kailua-Kona is predictably perfect at around 78 degrees, but you may want to bring layers of clothing for our tours.
 Some tours will visit sites at cooler elevations and a jacket or long pants and rain gear may be advisable.
 Evening temperatures near Waimea (location of Waiki`i Ranch Clubhouse) can be refreshingly brisk, so keeping a sweater on hand is a good idea.
-The pelagic birding tours on Friday and Sunday are subject to ocean conditions on that day.
+The pelagic birding tours are subject to ocean conditions on that day.
 An alternative land-based experience or refund of ticket price will be offered if conditions force cancellation.

 A confirmation letter will be sent by email.
 Because space is limited at all events, there are no refunds for cancellations within 45 days.
 However tickets are transferable with proof of purchase.